-Step 2 - Identify which roads are to be declared level 2 and level 3
+Step 2 - Identify which roads are to be declared level 2 and level 3 less than 50km of associated road network at this level

 Identify any motorway/expressways and designate as the CoPTTM levels 2 or 3.
 Note: Include all ramps for these designations.